What does the Bible say about Christian fathers?

 “All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness” (2 Timothy 3:16-17).
 A father’s first responsibility is to acquaint his children with Scripture.
 The means and methods that fathers may use to teach God's truth will vary.
 As the father is faithful in role modeling, what children learn about God will put them in good standing throughout their earthly lives, no matter what they do or where they go.

-Recommended Resources: Fathering Like the Father: Becoming the Dad God Wants You to Be by Gangel & Gangel and Logos Bible Software.
+Recommended Resource: Fathering Like the Father: Becoming the Dad God Wants You to Be by Gangel & Gangel

 What does the Bible say about being a Christian mother?